-The District investment policy requires that the District follow state statutes for investments.
+The District has elected to follow state statutes for investments.
 Colorado statutes specify the types of investments meeting defined rating and risk criteria in which local governments may invest.
 These investments include obligations of the United States and certain U.S. Government agency entities, certain money market funds, guaranteed investment contracts, and local government investment pools.